Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 “My old friend…we have raised children and heirs for thousands of years.
 It is the way of things to eventually pass the torch.
 It is not *right* for the younger generations to live perpetually in the shadow of their forebear.”

 “There is truth there, but there must first *be* a successor.
 As of yet I know of *none* among the Humans.
-There is the Great Father of course, and my successor has yet to be engineered---”
+There is the Great Father of course, and my successor has yet to be engineered - ”

 The Old Man grumbled at that, but said no more.
 It was an old argument, and a necessity he despised.